hanna8008/Self_Affirmation_Text_Generator/README.md

     - Consistent with concise, punchy affirmation formatting suitable for GPT-2 style generation

-# Don't forget to include how I saw tensorboard
+# Don't forget to include how I use tensorboard